#elliptic-curve #factorization #modular-arithmetic #prime-factors #128-bit

 main crate

-Program to decompose a natural number N, up to u128::MAX, into a product of its prime factors.
-Based on the fundamental theorem of arithmetic every natural number larger than one is either a prime itself or can be represented as a product of primes that is unique up to the order of these prime numbers.
+This is a program to decompose a natural number N, up to u128::MAX, into a product of its prime factors.
+Based on the fundamental theorem of arithmetic, every natural number larger than one is either a prime itself or can be represented as a product of primes that is unique up to the order of these prime numbers.

-The whole factorization algorithm consists of trial division with the first one-thousand primes, Fermat's factorization method and Lenstra elliptic-curve factorization using projective coordinates with Suyama's parametrization.
-After Fermat's and before advancing to elliptic-curve factorization step, possible primality of the number is checked and this is conducted either with Miller-Rabin or strong Baillie-PSW primality test depending on the magnitude of the number.
-Latter test is not deterministic in the number range it's used here (up to 128 bits) but there aren't known counterexamples.
+The factorization algorithm consists of trial division with the first one thousand primes, Fermat's factorization method, and Lenstra elliptic-curve factorization using projective coordinates with Suyama's parametrization.
+After Fermat's method and before advancing to the elliptic-curve factorization step, the possible primality of the number is checked using either the Miller-Rabin or strong Baillie-PSW primality test, depending on the magnitude of the number.
+The latter test is not deterministic in the number range it's used here (up to 128 bits) but there are no known counterexamples.

 Install

-To install as a dependency (library target) for some other program, add the following to your Cargo.toml
+To install as a dependency (library target) for another program, add the following to your Cargo.toml

 [dependencies]

-For the binary target, run command cargo install prime_factorization and make sure that the installation location is in PATH (i.e., Rust toolchain properly configured).
+For the binary target, run the command cargo install prime_factorization and ensure that the installation location is in your PATH (i.e., Rust toolchain properly configured).

 Use